How to Get a $20,000 Personal Loan: Requirements, Rates, and Tips

 If the terms aren’t right for you, you have the option to apply with a different lender.
 But note that every time you apply for a loan, the lender will perform a hard inquiry, which can temporarily cause your credit score to drop by a few points.

-Eligibility Requirements for a $20,000 Personal Loan
+Requirements to Qualify for a $20,000 Personal Loan

 • A minimum credit score.
 A FICO® Score in the Good range (670 to 739) or higher will help you qualify for loans with better interest rates from a wider variety of lenders.
-If you have Poor credit (a FICO Score of 300 to 579), or even in the low end of the Fair range (580 to 669), you may have difficulty getting approved for a personal loan.
+If you have Poor credit (a FICO Score of 300 to 579), or even in the low end of the Fair range (580 to 669), you may have difficulty getting approved for a personal loan of $20,000.

 • Proof of a steady source of income.
 Examples may include pay stubs, tax return documents, and bank statements.

 • Age and citizenship requirements.
-In general, you’ll need to be at least 18 years of age and a legal U.S. citizen.
+In general, you’ll need to be at least 18 years of age and a U.S. citizen.

 • DTI ratio.
 As we mentioned, lenders usually prefer a DTI ratio below 36%.